PROFILE

 President.
 The Prime Minister coordinates

-The Chamber of Representatives is comprised
+The Chamber of Representatives is comprised of

-of 100 members elected by direct suffrage for
+100 members elected by direct suffrage for

-independent and rarely acts without presidential
+demonstrated independence, and it rarely acts

-approval or direction.
-A new National Assembly
+without presidential approval or direction.

 The President appoints the governors of the